Part of 100%EV

-- The B Axis can be programd to tilt to any number of angles to allow the many milling options available to tackle any number of features such as Faces, Pockets and Holes.
+- The B Axis can be programmed to tilt to any number of angles to allow the many milling options available to tackle any number of features such as Faces, Pockets and Holes.

 - B Axis machining on both the main and sub spindles maximizes productivity allowing optimum machine performance.
 These features are also supported by our Full Kinematic Simulator with collision detection when using for 4/5 Axis Simultaneous work.
 This provides accurate feedback of the part being cut before release to the actual machine.

-- Synchronised Turrets A feature often needed by engineers is Synchronization between Upper and Lower Turrets.
-Edgecam performs this function with ease.
+- Synchronized Turrets A feature often needed by engineers is Synchronization between Upper and Lower Turrets.
+EDGECAM performs this function with ease.
 Use of wait commands simplifies the synchronization of the Upper and Lower turrets when wanting to use these independently.